overture8/fx_rates/THOUGHTS.md

 * How to calculate the currency conversion:-
   - (counter_curr / base_curr) * amount

-* Convert result to 2 decimal places
+* Leave rounding up to the calling code in the web app.

 * Exceptions for:
   - Date not found